-The Pacific Dataviz Challenge is a competition for everyone—of any age, background or skillset—that encourages storytelling, design, innovation and technical skill in the visualisation of Pacific data.
+The Pacific Dataviz Challenge is a competition for all—of any age, background or skillset—that encourages storytelling, design, innovation and technical skill in the visualisation of Pacific data.

 Participants, individually or as a team, are invited to create data visualisations that highlight important issues or opportunities facing the Pacific region.